 Pradhan Mantri Adarsh Gram Yojana (PMAGY)

 It focuses on the integrated development of SC majority villages.
-The programme is being taken up in villages which have more than 50% SC population.
+The programme is being taken up in villages that have more than 50% SC population.

 Social Empowerment – Senior Citizens